rust-lang/rust-forge/src/policies/llm-usage.md

 #### Penalties
 The policies marked with a 🔨 follow the same guidelines as the code of conduct:
 Violations will first result in a warning, and repeated violations may result in a ban.
-- 🔨 Comments from a personal account originally authored by an LLM
 - 🔨 Violations of the "Be honest" section

 Other violations are left up to the discretion of reviewers and moderators.
-For most cases we recommend closing and locking the PR or issue, but not escalating further.
+For most first-time violations we recommend closing and locking the PR or issue.

 Using an LLM does **not** mean it's ok to harrass a contributor.
 All contributors must be treated with respect.